impproductions/beamulator/ROADMAP.md

   - Opensearch?

 ## Done
+- actor supervisor should be in charge of scheduling actor starts (so it does when it crashes) ✅
 - multi-tenant todo example ✅
 - find a way to store runtime config along with simulation ✅
 - actor/behavior states ✅